-REASON: To ensure a satisfactory appearance in compliance with Rochford District Council's Local Development Framework's Development Management Plan policy DM1.
+REASON: In the interests of visual amenity and to ensure a satisfactory appearance in compliance with policy DM1, of Rochford District Council's Local Development Framework Development Management Plan.

-- (11) Prior to the installation of any external extraction equipment to the building hereby approved details shall have been submitted to and agreed in writing by the Local Planning Authority; any equipment shall be installed in accordance with the details agreed. - REASON: In the interests of visual amenity and to ensure a satisfactory appearance in compliance with policy DM1, of Rochford District Council's Local Development Framework Development Management Plan. - (12) Prior to the undertaking of any soft landscaping works, details of the species type, including the height of all plants at their time of planting, planting mix and planting density, shall be submitted to the Local Planning Authority for its prior approval; details shall include tree planting. - REASON: In the interests of visual amenity and to ensure a satisfactory appearance in compliance with policy DM1 and DM25 (to compensate for the loss of existing trees on site), of Rochford District Council's Local Development Framework Development Management Plan. - (13) The soft landscaping shall be implemented in its entirety during the first planting season (October to March inclusive) following first use of the extended part of the building hereby approved.
-Any tree, shrub or hedge plant (including replacement plants) removed, uprooted, destroyed, or be caused to die, or become seriously damaged or defective, within five years of planting, shall be replaced by the developer(s) or their successors in title, with species of the same type (where practicable), size and in the same location as those removed, in the first available planting season following removal. - REASON: To enable the Local Planning Authority to retain adequate control over the landscaping of the site, in the interests of visual amenity and to promote biodiversity in compliance with policies DM1 and DM27 of Rochford District Council's Local Development Framework Development Management Plan. - (14) Prior to the first use of the development approved a total of 14 covered cycle parking spaces shall be provided on site in accordance with details to be submitted to and approved in writing by the Local Planning Authority prior to its installation.
-The cycle parking shall remain in perpetuity. - REASON: To provide adequate provision for bicycle users in compliance with the Essex Parking Standards (Design and Good Practice) (September 2009).
+(13) The soft landscaping shall be implemented in its entirety during the first planting season (October to March inclusive) following commencement of the development.
+Any tree, shrub or hedge plant (including replacement plants) removed, uprooted, destroyed, or be caused to die, or become seriously damaged or defective, within five years of planting, shall be replaced by the developer(s) or their successors in title, with species of the same type, size and in the same location as those removed, in the first available planting season following removal.

+REASON: To enable the Local Planning Authority to retain adequate control over the landscaping of the site, in the interests of visual amenity and to promote biodiversity in compliance with policies DM1 and DM27 of Rochford District Council's Local Development Framework Development Management Plan.

+(14) Prior to the first use of the development approved a total of 14 covered cycle parking spaces shall be provided on site in accordance with details to be submitted to and approved in writing by the Local Planning Authority prior to its installation.
+The cycle parking shall remain in perpetuity.

+REASON: To provide adequate provision for bicycle users in compliance with the Essex Parking Standards (Design and Good Practice) (September 2009).

-- (15) Prior to the first use of the development approved the 2 electric car charging points as highlighted by the application submission shall be provided and be capable of functional use, in accordance with details and location which shall have been submitted to and approved in writing by the Local Planning Authority. - REASON: To promote/support sustainable transport modes in compliance with the provisions of Chapter 9 of the National Planning Policy Framework (NPPF 2019) Promoting Sustainable Transport. - (16) No works except demolition shall take place until a detailed surface water drainage scheme for the site, based on sustainable drainage principles and an assessment of the hydrological and hydro geological context of the development, has been submitted to and approved in writing by the local planning authority.
+(15) Prior to the first use of the development approved the 2 electric car charging points as highlighted by the application submission shall be provided and be capable of functional use, in accordance with details and location which shall have been submitted to and approved in writing by the Local Planning Authority.

+REASON: To promote / support sustainable transport modes in compliance with the provisions of Chapter 9 of the National Planning Policy Framework (NPPF 2019) Promoting Sustainable Transport.

+- (16) No works except demolition shall takes place until a detailed surface water drainage scheme for the site, based on sustainable drainage principles and an assessment of the hydrological and hydro geological context of the development, has been submitted to and approved in writing by the local planning authority.
 The scheme should include but not be limited to: - Verification of the suitability of infiltration of surface water for the development.
-This should be based on infiltration tests that have been undertaken in accordance with BRE 365 testing procedure and the infiltration testing methods found in chapter 25.3 of The CIRIA SuDS Manual C753. - Unrestricted discharge to the River Crouch for all storm events up to and including the 1 in 100-year rate plus 40% allowance for climate change. - Modelling needs to be provided showing that surface water can be managed for a 1 in 100-year pluvial storm event plus climate change and a 1 in 20-year tidal storm event coinciding. - Final modelling and calculations for all areas of the drainage system. - Detailed engineering drawings of each component of the drainage scheme. - A final drainage plan which details exceedance and conveyance routes, FFL and ground levels, and location and sizing of any drainage features. - A written report summarising the final strategy and highlighting any minor changes to the approved strategy.
+This should be based on infiltration tests that have been undertaken in accordance with BRE 365 testing procedure and the infiltration testing methods found in chapter 25.3 of The CIRIA SuDS Manual C753. - Unrestricted discharge to the River Crouch for all storm events up to and including the 1 in 100 year rate plus 40% allowance for climate change. - Modelling needs to be provided showing that surface water can be managed for a 1 in 100-year pluvial storm event plus climate change and a 1 in 20 year tidal storm event coinciding. - Final modelling and calculations for all areas of the drainage system. - Detailed engineering drawings of each component of the drainage scheme. - A final drainage plan which details exceedance and conveyance routes, FFL and ground levels, and location and sizing of any drainage features. - A written report summarising the final strategy and highlighting any minor changes to the approved strategy.